-The idea behind the latte factor is that seemingly small and routine purchases like buying a fancy coffee or another seemingly small purchase can add up to large sums over time.
-Bach argues that by cutting out these small purchases and automating the savings towards saving and investing, you can generate much more wealth over your lifetime.
+The idea behind the latte factor is that seemingly small and routine purchases like buying a fancy coffee can add up to large sums of money over time.

 Does the latte factor matter?

 In the 30-Day Blueprint, I help students break their expenses down three categories.

 "The Big 3"

 The latte factor would fall under "Stuff".
 Stuff is anything we spend money on that is not part of our basic living expenses or something that adds value to our lives.
 My take on the latte factor is simple.

 It is a good idea to reign in your spending when you are trying to find money to pay off debt and invest.
 It's helpful to eliminate as much of the "stuff" we spend money on that provides no value.